msjackiebrown/java-daily-cleanup-job/README.md

 # Daily Cleanup Job

-This project demonstrates how to use **Amazon EventBridge (formerly CloudWatch Events)** to invoke an AWS Lambda function for performing a scheduled cleanup task, such as deleting old files from an S3 bucket.
+This project demonstrates how to use **Amazon EventBridge (formerly CloudWatch Events)** to invoke an AWS Lambda function to delete old files from an S3 bucket.

+---

 ## Project Overview

-- **Use Case**: Automatically delete files older than a specified number of minutes from an S3 bucket every day at midnight.
+- **Use Case**: Automatically delete files older than a specified number of days from an S3 bucket every day at midnight.
 - **Lambda Function**: Scans the S3 bucket, identifies old files, and deletes them.
 - **Trigger**: An EventBridge rule triggers the Lambda function daily at midnight (UTC).

+---

 ## Features

-- **Configurable Cleanup**: The number of days for determining old files can be set via an environment variable (`DAYS`).
+- **Configurable Cleanup**: Set the number of days for determining old files via an environment variable (`DAYS`).
 - **S3 Integration**: Uses the AWS SDK to interact with S3 for listing and deleting objects.
 - **EventBridge Scheduling**: Automatically triggers the cleanup function at a specified time.
 - **IAM Role**: Includes a least-privilege IAM role for accessing the S3 bucket.

+---

 ## Project Structure